 If she grabbed it with the whip, chances are it would attempt to drag her within its reach.
 It had a longer reach but it would be too slow.
 It had tried it once; luckily the Master was around to stop it from drilling a hole through her head.
 Her hands would be much quicker.
 The Master told her that she was having trouble, than she should just contact him.
 Her eyes turned toward the fallen links.
 They weren't that far from the line.

 June knelt down on her yellow leg coverings.
 Her hand was barely outside the line when the two chains arched up, ready to strike.
 She jerked her hand toward the pink linked chain and grabbed it.

 Like a bolt of lightning, the square end shot forward.
 Her hand quickly seized the chains and she rolled to the side and quickly tucked her head toward her chest.
 Pieces of rock blew all over the place.
 She brushed it off her hair and turned around.
 A small crater was left where she had pulled the chains away.

 Shun cried as the Master shook his head and placed the contract on the corner of his desk.
 He then reached down and picked up the wooden sword from the floor and the box it was held in.
 He had carved them himself.
-Some of them had small indentions from when children would play with them and banged their dull blades.
-But he should be glad that he hadn't carved a new one for about a year and a half.
+Some of them had small indentions from when children would play fight with them.
 "Shun, why did you came here when it wasn't even your choice?" he looked over at him and then the sword.
 He took Shun's hand and placed the sword in it.